ExmartLab/SHiNE-Framework/README.md

 docker-compose up -d --build
 ```

+Once the application is up, access it via http://localhost:3000/?data=eyB9.

 ### Option 2: Using Pre-built Image from GitHub Container Registry

 You can use the pre-built images from GitHub Container Registry (GHCR) instead of building locally.